DamienIrving/teaching/datatas-pyrse/extended_notes.md

 To test whether Zipf’s Law holds for a collection of classic novels that are freely available from Project Gutenberg, we write a software package that counts and analyzes the word frequency distribution in any arbitrary body of text.

-e.g. So according to our fit alpha=1.1, which means the most frequent wor will occur approximately 2^1.1 = 2.1 times as often as the second most frequent word, 3^1.1=3.3 times as often as the third most frequent word, and so on.
+e.g. So according to our fit alpha=1.1, which means the most frequent word will occur approximately 2^1.1 = 2.1 times as often as the second most frequent word, 3^1.1=3.3 times as often as the third most frequent word, and so on.

 # Overview